Inflammatory diseases in women. Causes of inflammation of the appendages

 Inflammation of the fallopian tubes and ovaries is a fairly common process that requires immediate treatment.
 Andexitis (inflammation) has two types: it can be unilateral and bilateral.
 Depending on the name, it is clear in which case and which appendages are inflamed.

-Inflammation of female appendages in 80% of cases is the result of a negative effect on the body of viruses and pathogens.
+Inflammation of the female appendages in 80% of cases is a consequence of the negative impact of viruses and pathogens on the body.
 The most common causes of andexitis include viruses such as gonococci and chlamydia.

-However, inflammation can also be caused by a number of other factors.
+However, inflammation can be caused by a number of other factors.
 Therefore, before starting treatment, especially with the use of antibiotics, it is necessary to know the true cause of this disease.
-First of all, it is necessary to seek advice and diagnostics from a specialist who will prescribe the necessary and effective drug in each individual case.
+First of all, you need to seek advice and diagnosis from a specialist who will prescribe a drug that is necessary and effective in each individual case.

-Prescribes a course of treatment and selects the necessary drug - only a doctor.
+Only a doctor prescribes a course of treatment and selects the necessary drug.
 Therefore, as soon as a woman notices the first signs of inflammation of the appendages, it is necessary to consult a doctor as soon as possible.
-In some cases, this disease can even proceed without any symptoms, and sometimes the signs of the disease appear later and in the following form:
+In some cases, this disease may occur without any symptoms at all, and sometimes signs of the disease appear later and in the following form:

 • weakness, fatigue, decreased activity

-• (allocations can be scarce, or, on the contrary, abundant)
+• (discharge may be scanty or, on the contrary, abundant)

 • purulent vaginal discharge

-• frequent pain in the lower abdomen, may increase during sexual intercourse.
+• frequent pain in the lower abdomen, which may intensify during sexual intercourse.

-Antibiotics for female inflammation are the most effective and common treatment.
-In this situation, only the vitamin complex will not give practically any results.
+Antibiotics for inflammation in women are the most effective and common method of treatment.
+In this situation, only a vitamin complex will not give practically any results.

-The main task of the doctor is to select drugs that would cause minimal damage to women's health, while showing a good effect in the fight against the virus that caused inflammation of the appendages.
-Microbes quickly get used to drugs, so the choice of antibiotics must be approached especially carefully.
+The main task of the doctor is to select drugs that would cause minimal damage to women’s health, while showing a good effect in the fight against the virus that caused inflammation of the appendages.
+Microbes quickly become accustomed to drugs, so the choice of antibiotics must be approached with particular care.

 diseases: